HugoMatilla/JavaScriptCheatSheet/README.md

 	c.log(); // Will show the c object where in its 'name' property will be 'Updated c object';
 ```

-Creating a function inside an object and using `this` inside it will point to the `Window` object instead to the object.
+Creating a function inside an object (an internal function) and using `this` inside it, will point to the `Window` object instead to the object.

 To fix this we can use the `self` pattern.

 ```javascript